 because of a familiar Japanese oldie,

-video sung by Teresa Teng.
+However, our original link to singer Teresa Teng's YouTube video was no longer available.)
 But when we walked to the cruise port area it was

 pouring, so we ducked into a large department store to its 4th floor restaurant for